acao/rikki.dev/pages/posts/npm-libraries-should-not-bundle-dependencies.md

 }
 ```

-however, last week, `albatross` project was contacted by Cure 53, who found an XSS attack vulnerability. `albatross` released a security patch as `albatross@1.1.1`.
+Last week, `albatross` project was contacted by Cure 53, who found an XSS attack vulnerability. `albatross` released a security patch as `albatross@1.1.1`.

-However, the maintainer of `zebra` hasn't learned of this because she is on a much needed vacation.
+However, Jane, the maintainer of `zebra` hasn't learned of this yet, because she is on a much needed vacation.

 The users of `zebra` have learned of this vulnerability on 0 day, when renovatebot or dependabot or snyk or an npm install audit tells them that their lockfile contains vulnerabilities.
 They quickly re-release their internal software with a new lockfile resolution for `albatross@1.1.1`. problem solved, right?

 _Unfortunately not._

-The maintainer of `zebra` is bundling dependencies with her module, and didn't think of this case (neither did I when we first shipped `@graphiql/react`!)
+The maintainer of `zebra`, Jane, is bundling dependencies with her module, and didn't think of this case (neither did I when we first shipped `@graphiql/react`!)

 What does this mean?
 Let's look at this using the old `node_modules` pattern because it's easier to illustrate, though this would impact pnp users as well.